The Inspired Speaker Academy

 2. Read aloud daily:

 Or at least read aloud every day for the week leading up to your speech.
 Read from a newspaper or a book you've never read before, so that you're seeing the words for the first time as you're reading them (actors call this a “cold read”).
 It doesn't need to be much, half a page will do.
 Reading aloud is magical, the most important thing it does is speed up the brain-mouth connection.
 If you ever feel like your brain is goes a mile a minute and your mouth stumbles trying to keep up, this is a great way to smooth out those bumps.
 The other great thing that reading aloud does (providing you're reading something that is well written) is that it actually improves your vocabulary and grammar.
 You're essentially training the language part of your brain.
-Reading aloud daily will not only help you feel more comfortable in a performance setting, but it will help ease the overall flow of your speech patterns.
+Reading aloud daily will not only help you feel more comfortable in a performance setting, but also help ease the overall flow of your speech patterns.

 3. Add a pencil: